Japan client case studies in 2023

 Healy Consultants submitted the complete account application pack, and accompanied our Clients to the bank for a brief interview, where they explained why they required an account at HSBC in Japan.
 Within two weeks, Healy Consultants received approval for the Japanese corporate bank account.
 Over the course of the following two weeks we received (in sealed, separate envelopes) Internet banking and ATM card PIN numbers, which we kept safely for our Clients’ collection.

 As mentioned previously, Healy Consultants also assisted our Clients to find an executive leased office premises in downtown Tokyo, using the services of a realty agent specialising in corporate real estate.
 Our Clients spent a full day viewing premises according to their specifications and budget, and once they had decided on a suitable office the agent liaised with the landlord to prepare a lease agreement.
 The draft lease agreement was sent to our clients, who were happy enough with the terms and conditions to sign it where required.

 Approximately 10 weeks after contacting Healy Consultants, Mr Cepeda and Mr Sakamoto had a fully operational company and headquarters in Tokyo, and were grateful that we were able to minimise any inconvenience to them during the process.
-Healy Consultants continues to provide support services to our Clients since incorporation, registering the company for value added tax (VAT) at the Japan Tax Bureau in Tokyo, and, in September 2007 preparing and submitting a tax return to the Tax Bureau on behalf of the company.
+Healy Consultants continues to provide support services to our Clients since incorporation, registering the company for value added tax (VAT) at the Japan Tax Bureau in Tokyo, and preparing and submitting a tax return to the Tax Bureau on behalf of the company.